pegasone/pegasone.github.io/index.md

 # pegasone.github.io
 PROJECTS

 <a href="https://github.com/pegasone/cov2con">Cov-2 Condition</a> — A visualization and exploration instrument for COVID-19 pandemic data.
-The Gallery that follows is a suite of screenshots take in this Windows Windows 10 Desktop app.
+The Gallery that follows is a suite of screenshots take in this Windows 10 Desktop app.

 GALLERY

-Let's begin with this one, for Qatar is the country at the very top of the (default) list of countries ordered by <b>Total cases per million</b> population.
+Let's start with this one, for Qatar is the country at the top of the list of countries ordered by <b>Total cases per million</b> population.

 ![Figure 1](/img/img002.png)